Limiting impact of recreation on water quality

 - Protects your shoreline by damping wave action.

-Never use chemicals for controlling aquatic plants without first obtaining a permit from the DNR.
+- Never use chemicals for controlling aquatic plants without first getting a permit from the DNR.
 Although aquatic herbicides may be purchased without a permit, it's illegal to use them without a permit.

 It's illegal to use aquatic herbicides without a permit.